microsoft/live-share/docs/reference/use-cases.md

 ## Working Remotely

-Work from home without having to keep your home development machines tool chain in sync with your works.
-Quickly finish of that line of code from home without needing push from work, clone down the repo at home and find the exact line you were working on.
-Connect on a light weight laptop to your heavy weight work machine.
+Work from home without having to keep your home development machine's toolchain in sync with your work's.
+Quickly finish off that line of code from home without needing to push from work, clone down the repo at home, and find the exact line you were working on.
+Connect from a lightweight laptop to your heavyweight work machine.

 ## See also